China opens new Hong Kong security agency headquarters

 The law is the most radical change in Hong Kong's freedoms and autonomy since Britain handed the city back to China in 1997.

-The content of the law was kept secret until it was enacted and bypassed Hong Kong's legislature.
+The content of the security law was kept secret until it was enacted last Tuesday, bypassing Hong Kong's legislature.

 China has said it will have jurisdiction over the most serious cases, toppling the legal firewall that has existed between its party-controlled courts and Hong Kong's independent judiciary since the 1997 handover.